paszu/3DSRepo/Part-5-(arm9loaderhax).md

 9. Navigate to `hblauncher_loader.cia` and press A to install
 9. Navigate to `lumaupdate.cia` and press A to install
 10. Exit with the home button
-10. Launch the Homebrew Launcher from the home menu icon at least once to ensure the payload is functional
+10. Launch the Homebrew Launcher from the home menu
+12. Select "DSP Dump"
+13. Press Start when prompted to exit
 14. Reboot!

 If everything has gone according to plan, arm9loaderhax will be installed to your device, your RedNAND will have been copied to your SysNAND, you will no longer need RedNAND, you will have a CIA installer, and you'll be able to launch the Homebrew Launcher from an icon on your home menu.
 Your device will now automatically launch into CFW SysNAND.